-Computational Thinking and COEL In EYFS we lay the foundations for future development of children's computational thinking.
+Computational Thinking and CoEL In EYFS we lay the foundations for future development of children's computational thinking.
 Our approach is deep rooted in our characteristics of learning Playing and exploring links closely with tinkering and collaborating, as well as abstraction.
 Active learning is tied to debugging and persevering.
-Creating and thinking critically connects with 'creating', as well as back to the concepts of logical reasoning and algorithms.
-This leads into discussions with children about how things work - equipping children with an understanding about how computers and computer systems work so that they develop transferrable skills which will enable them to design, develop or even just adapt to new tools and technologies in the future.
+Creating and thinking critically connects with 'creating', as well as back to the concepts of logical reasoning and algorithms. how computers and computer systems work so that they develop transferrable skills which will enable them to design, develop or even just adapt to new tools and technologies in the future.
 There is a technical vocabulary - batteries, electricity, charge, remote etc. which children need to be taught.
 There are symbols which they need to recognise to be successful such as the triangle for 'play' and on/off symbol.
 Linked to literacy (story sequencing and non-fiction), Science (finding out), we use Google and Google Maps (Geography - local area).
 Computational Thinking is about transforming a seemingly complex problem into a simple one that we know how to solve.
 It involves taking a problem and breaking it down into a series of smaller, more manageable parts (decomposition).
 Each part can then be looked at individually, considering similarities between and within other problems (pattern recognition), and focusing only on the important details whilst ignoring irrelevant information (abstraction).
 Next, looking for solutions to other problems and adapting them to solve new problems (generalisation).
 Then, simple steps or rules to solve each of the smaller problems can be designed (algorithms).
 Once we have a working solution, we then use (evaluation) to analyse it and ask - Is it any good?
 Can it be improved?
 How?
 We encourage computational thinking by encouraging children to self-evaluate through questioning, peer assessment and plan do review.
-Links to EAD / creativity We explore using photography, record music that they make, video one another and paint with fingers or a 30.0, mouse.
+Links to EAD / creativity We explore using photography, record music that they make, video one another and paint with fingers or a mouse.